BilHim/trafficSimulator/README.md

 ## About The Project

 A traffic simulator implemented in Python using pygame.

-To learn more about how the project was created Check out this [article](https://towardsdatascience.com/simulating-traffic-flow-in-python-ee1eab4dd20f). on Medium.
+To learn more about how the project was created check out this [article](https://towardsdatascience.com/simulating-traffic-flow-in-python-ee1eab4dd20f). on Medium.

 ## Getting Started